Innocence: Loss of innocence

 A "loss of innocence" is a common theme in fiction, pop culture, and realism.
 It is often seen as an integral part of coming of age.
 It is usually thought of as an experience or period in a person's life that leads to a greater awareness of evil, pain, and/or suffering in the world around them.
-Examples of this theme include songs like "American Pie", poetry like William Blake's collection Songs of Innocence and of Experience, novels like To Kill a Mockingbird, The Catcher in the Rye, A Farewell to Arms, and Lord of the Flies, and films like Viridiana, The 400 Blows, and Stand By Me.
+Examples of this theme include songs like "American Pie", poetry like William Blake's collection Songs of Innocence and of Experience, novels like To Kill a Mockingbird, The Catcher in the Rye, A Farewell to Arms, Lolita and Lord of the Flies, and films like Viridiana, The 400 Blows, and Stand By Me.

 By contrast, the I Ching urges a recovery of innocence – the name given to Hexagram 25 – and "encourages you to actively practice innocence".

 Innocence could also be viewed as a Westernized view of childhood, and the "loss" of innocence is simply a social construction or viewed as the dominant ideology.
 Thinkers such as Jean-Jaques Rousseau used the romanticism discourse as a way to separate children from adults.
 Ideas surrounding childhood and childhood innocence stem from this discourse.

 In psychoanalysis

-The psychoanalytic tradition is broadly divided between those (like Fairbairn and Winnicott) who saw the child as initially innocent, but liable to lose its innocence under the impact of stress or psychological trauma; and those (like Freud and Klein) who saw the child as developing innocence — maturing into it — as a result of surmounting the Oedipus complex and/or the depressive position.
+The psychoanalytic tradition is broadly divided between those (like Fairbairn and Winnicott) who saw children as initially innocent, but liable to lose their innocence under the impact of stress or psychological trauma; and those (like Freud and Klein) who saw children as developing innocence — maturing into it — as a result of surmounting the Oedipus complex and/or the depressive position.

 More eclectically, Eric Berne saw the Child ego state, and its vocabulary, as reflecting three different possibilities: the clichés of conformity; the obscenities of revolt; and "the sweet phrases of charming innocence".
 Christopher Bollas used the term "Violent Innocence" to describe a fixed and obdurate refusal to acknowledge the existence of an alternative viewpoint — something akin to what he calls "the fascist construction, the outcome is to empty the mind of all opposition".